top of page

 Don't forget to message our facebook page, Find Toby in PA with the details needed to create a post: a photo of your lost pet, City & State where lost, streets at the nearest intersection or a nearby landmark, date lost, and contact information we can include in our post.
 Additional information which is helpful - Pet name, gender, if wearing collar/tags, if microchipped, helpful descriptive details.

-• Flyers & Tag Your Car: You can print a free flyer from the lostmydoggie or pawboost sites or request one from Find Toby in PA.
+• Flyers: You can print a free flyer at lostmydoggie or pawboost sites or request one from Find Toby in PA.

 • Large on neon posterboard with LOST, a good picture and your phone number.
 Click here for tips.